 Create your own:

 Festive cranberries make a welcome appearance in this Southern-inspired stuffing recipe.
-Cook each serving in its own casserole dish for a special, holiday-worthy presentation.
+Cook each serving in its own casserole dish for a holiday-worthy presentation.

-Buttery challah, fresh fennel, sweet dried fruit, and crunchy walnuts are perfectly balanced in this festive stuffing reminiscent of bread pudding.
+Buttery challah, fresh fennel, sweet dried fruit, and crunchy walnuts are perfectly balanced in this stuffing reminiscent of bread pudding.